How to Choose a Humidifier?

 Evaporative Cool Mist

 - With our evaporative cool mist humidifiers, humidity is produced by a fan that draws the air in from the room and blows it over or through a moistened wick in water.
-Some of this water evaporates and this water vapor is added to the air which increases its humidity.
-This air is then blown back into the room to increase the humidity in the room.
-Since heat is removed from the air when evaporation occurs the air is cooled as a result so the air coming out will be cooler than when it went in.
-We carry MoistAir evaporative humidifiers which are a great value.
+Some of this water evaporates, and this water vapor is added to the air, which increases its humidity.

 Air Washers